Best hard drive (HDD) for gaming in 2023

 There were a few candidates for the ‘best 1TB HDD for gaming’ number 1 spot but inevitably we had to go for Seagate’s Firecuda, and for good reason.
 The Firecuda, thanks to its hybrid features, stands alone at the top of the list and it’s hard to argue against it.
 This HDD is literally the best of both worlds, no compromises need to be made here.

 The SSD and the HDD technologies were blended into one, meaning you get the kick of an SSD and the thick storage capacity of a regular mechanical hard drive.
-Gamers personally love this because 1TB storage capacity is more than enough for casual gamers.
+Gamers personally love this because a 1TB storage capacity is more than enough for casual gamers.

 The elevated speeds of boot and loading times make it a top pick that gamers just can’t resist.
 To top that off, this can be installed in laptops and consoles because it’s a 2.5” SSHD, meaning if you want to upgrade your laptop storage or improve your console gaming experience, here’s a choice we personally recommend.
 If that’s not pleasing enough for you, the price is also considered extremely good value for money.
 Win-win!

 Finally, we have our budget pick, which comes in the shape of the Western Digital 500GB HDD.
 You might be sat there asking yourself, why on earth would I get a 500GB HDD, what use will that be? and the answer is really simple, you just don’t have the funds to go for the other recommendations in this list.
 It’s not all bad though opting for a smaller HDD…

-The great thing about storage in today’s market is how inexpensive they can be when you duck under 1TB of capacity.
+The great thing about storage in today’s market is how inexpensive it can be when you duck under 1TB of capacity.
 They are the perfect solution if you’re at the end of your build and find yourself a little too close to your monetary limit.
-Western Digital Blue series comes to the table at 7200RPM which is a step up from other cheap HDD that usually start at 5400RPM and has good solid build quality.
+Western Digital Blue series comes to the table at 7200RPM which is a step up from other cheap HDDs that usually start at 5400RPM and has good solid build quality.

-Ultimately this isn’t a long term solution if you’re a gamer.
+Ultimately this isn’t a long-term solution if you’re a gamer.
 It’s going to fill up pretty quickly and you’re going to find yourself in a situation that requires uninstalling programs and games to accommodate for newer stuff.
 However, it will get you up and running until you have enough money to go for one of our better options above.

-As most will know, modern-day games are becoming much more demanding, for this reason, we decided to do some extensive research online to make sure the products we’re recommending are the best types of hard drive for gaming.
+As most will know, modern-day games are becoming much more demanding, for this reason, we decided to do some extensive research online to make sure the products we’re recommending are the best types of hard drives for gaming.

 Since SSDs are king when it comes to speeds, we decided to limit our review to the HDD and SSHD boundaries.
 We didn’t solely rely on what we found on our end but instead, we also checked what our fellow professionals have to say about the hard drives to get a deeper understanding of the features.